Kota Bharu: Wreck diving

 Diving in Kota Bharu is a relatively new activity.
 At present, only one dive shop operates in the area.
 Trips out to the wreck of the IJN Awazisan Maru (known locally as the "Japanese Invasion Wreck") are among the sites offered.
-This Japanese transport ship was the very first vessel to sink in the Pacific War.
+This Japanese transport ship was the first vessel to sink in the Pacific War.
 The wreck is a 30-minute boat journey from a jetty which is 10 minutes outside of Kota Bharu.